 If you want to start something, just do!
 Stop waiting for things to be perfect, or till you get a hyper-motivation.
 Motivate yourself, take the leap.

-I waited too long to start a blog, discover purpose, or even say, “Hello there!
-I’m a Freelance Content Writer for hire“, but don’t be like that.
-We drag important stuff cause we think too much, just act.
+I waited too long to become a freelance writer, but don’t be like that.
+We drag important stuff cause we think overthink, just act!

 5. Not To Wish More Than I Do

 I am still improving as my Rome won’t get built in one day.
-So, I want you to have a “why”, that is, what keeps you going; fight every goal-block, focus on self-development and smash your life goals.
+So, have a WHY, that is, what keeps you going.
+Fight every goal-block, focus on self-development, and smash your life goals.

-What unproductive things are you stopping for a better life this year?
+What unproductive habits are you stopping for a better life this year?
 Let me know in the comments.